osisoft/Client-Failover-Service/content/overview/overview.md

 The Client Failover Service supports cold, warm, and hot failover modes.

-**Note:** Only the 1.4 version of OPC UA and the 1.3 version of MQTT currently supports the Client Failover Service.
+**Note:** Only the 1.4 version of OPC UA and the 1.3 version of MQTT currently support the Client Failover Service.

 ## Client Failover Service installation